MicrosoftDocs/well-architected/well-architected/performance-efficiency/performance-test.md

 - *Automate alerting*.
 In live environments, rapid detection and response are crucial.
 Set up automated alerting systems that use the performance baseline as their reference.
 If there's a significant deviation in performance, the necessary teams are alerted immediately to act.

 - *Test changes*.
-Some performance issues may only manifest in a live setting.
+Some performance issues might only manifest in a live setting.
 Apply thorough testing practices for proposed code and infrastructure changes.
 Use code instrumentation to gain insights into the application's performance characteristics, such as hot paths, memory allocations, and garbage collection.
 This testing ensures that any change introduced doesn't degrade performance beyond the acceptable limits.

 ## Azure facilitation